 - 4.1 The introduction of a webcasting service will require the Council Business Unit to conduct a number of trial meetings to ensure the final product is a professional webcast stream of Council meetings.
-For this reason, it is recommended that the introduction of live webcasting be rolled out on an incremental basis to allow for experience to be gained with the live system operations. - 4.2 It is intended to adopt the same incremental approach as was utilised for the roll-out of virtual meetings during the summer of 2020. - 4.3 This approach would initially prioritise Cabinet, Democratic Services, Planning and Development and the Overview & Scrutiny Committee.
+For this reason, it is recommended that the introduction of live webcasting be rolled out on an incremental basis to allow for experience to be gained with the live system operations. - 4.2 It is intended to adopt the same incremental approach as was utilised for the roll-out of virtual meetings during the summer of 2020. - 4.3 Potential options to roll-out this new technology and new committee working arrangements have been discussed with the Chair of Democratic Services County Borough Councillor Lewis Hooper and County Borough Councillor Maureen Webber as the Cabinet Member responsible for Council Business.
+Cabinet Committee has also received an update on the proposed approach to be adopted.

+- 4.4 The Democratic Services will consider the practicalities to enable the roll-out proposed and the associated support to be made available for members and officers, on the 29th June. - 4.5 The proposed approach would initially prioritise Cabinet, Democratic Services, Planning and Development and the Overview & Scrutiny Committee.
 This would include a number of 'dress rehearsal' sessions before using the equipment in a formal setting.
 The table set below provides an indication of the timeline to be utilised:

-Next Steps Outcome Scheduled (dates to be confirmed for formal report) Briefing on new To familiarise Cabinet & Late June/early July arrangements to Cabinet SLT with the new operation members and officers arrangements for webcast - · · and hybrid meetings Briefing on the new To familiarise the DSC with Late June/ early July arrangements to members the new operation of the Democratic Services Committee (DSC) arrangements for webcast and hybrid meetings Briefing on new To familiarise O&S July arrangements to Overview members with the new July & Scrutiny Committee operation arrangements for (O&S) members webcast and hybrid , , , , , , , , , , , , , , , , , , , , meetings Broadcast meeting of Utilise the Public-I July Cabinet infrastructure to webcast a - Cabinet meeting including hybrid attendance Briefing on new To familiarise P&D August arrangements to Planning members with the new & Development (P&D) Committee members operation arrangements for Committee members webcast and hybrid meetings Broadcast meeting of Utilise the Public-I September Democratic Services infrastructure to webcast a September Committee (DSC) DSC meeting including the ' , ability for hybrid attendance Broadcast meeting of Utilise the Public-I September Planning & Development infrastructure to webcasting - Committee a P&D meeting including the ability for hybrid attendance Broadcast meeting of Utilise the Public-I September Overview & Scrutiny infrastructure to webcast a O&S meeting including the ability for hybrid attendance Review progress to date DSC to review progress September progress to date and feedback from September members Wider briefing on new Subject to review To September arrangements to all familiarise members not - members, including already briefed on new ways committee by committee of working (including engagement specific session for Chairs & Wider committee roll-out Vice-Chairs) Contombou whiter committee ron-out Subject to review work towards Implementing September webcasting and hybrid arrangements across all functions
+Next Steps Outcome Scheduled (dates to be confirmed for formal report) Briefing on new To familiarise Cabinet & Late June/early July arrangements to Cabinet members and officers SLT with the new operation arrangements for webcast members and officers and hybrid meetings Briefing on the new To familiarise the DSC with Late June/ early July arrangements to members the new operation of the Democratic arrangements for webcast Services Committee (DSC) and hybrid meetings Briefing on new To familiarise O&S July arrangements to Overview members with the new & Scrutiny Committee (O&S) members operation arrangements for webcast and hybrid (Odd) members meetings Broadcast meeting of Utilise the Public-I July Cabinet infrastructure to webcast a 1 Cabinet meeting including hybrid attendance Briefing on new To familiarise P&D August arrangements to Planning members with the new & Development (P&D) operation arrangements for Committee members webcast and hybrid Broadcast mosting of meetings Utilise the Public-I C - 1 - 1 - 1 Broadcast meeting of Democratic Services infrastructure to webcast a September Committee (DSC) DSC meeting including the Committee (200) ability for hybrid attendance Broadcast meeting of Utilise the Public-I September Planning & Development infrastructure to webcasting 1 Committee a P&D meeting including the ability for hybrid attendance Broadcast meeting of Utilise the Public-I September Overview & Scrutiny infrastructure to webcast a O&S meeting including the Povious progress to date ability for hybrid attendance Cantanahan Review progress to date DSC to review progress and feedback from September members Wider briefing on new Subject to review To September arrangements to all familiarise members not - September members, including already briefed on new ways committee by committee engagement of working (including specific session for Chairs & Vice-Chairs) Wider committee roll-out Subject to review work towards Implementing webcasting and hybrid arrangements across all functions September